compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 Before 3.7.0.1 it had to be a power of two between 512 and 32768.
 As from 3.7.1 it can be of size 65536.
 Since such a large number cannot fit in 2 bytes, the value is set to `0x00 0x01`.
-This represents big-indian 1 and is used to specify a size of 65536.
+This represents big-endian 1 and is used to specify a size of 65536.

 ```